 The Ashram was founded in shitim a few years ago by a guy called Rafeek and another guy called Musa.
 The place has grown significantly since its founding by the two date farmers and is now a home for tens of residents (that’s significant), plus many more that are passing through.
 It’s basically like a year-long hippie festival.
 If you stop by, you can stay in air-conditioned rooms, work in the meditation hall or tent, and enjoy home-cooked vegetarian meals.
 They also separate the trash and make compost and natural mud, because of course, they do.

 What do you do there?

 By now I would expect you to have a wild (wild) guess as to what’s going on there.
-Mostly meditations, yoga, rebirthing (no idea), vipassana, tai-chi, breathing (gotta practice that breathing), qigong, chakra work and also dancing, singing and writing.
-You can be a guest passing by, join a workshop or a festival (get updates in their website), or even join the “Working Meditation Program” for anywhere between 10 days and 10 weeks.
+Mostly meditations, yoga, rebirthing (no idea), vipassana, tai-chi, breathing (a gotta practice that breathing), qigong, chakra work and also dancing, singing, and writing.
+You can be a guest passing by, join a workshop or a festival (get updates on their website desert ashram), or even join the “Working Meditation Program” for anywhere between 10 days and 10 weeks.